griptape-ai/griptape/README.md

 - 🔄 **Loaders** load data from various sources.
 - 🏺 **Artifacts** allow for passing data of different types between Griptape components.
 - ✂️ **Chunkers** segment texts into manageable pieces for diverse text types.
-- 🔢 **Tokenizers**  count the number of tokens in a text as to not exceed LLM token limits.
+- 🔢 **Tokenizers**  count the number of tokens in a text to not exceed LLM token limits.

 ## Documentation